boctulus/proper-input/README.md

 In the native implementation of INPUT type="number", the min, max and step are not really forced.
 There is no validation!

-Now it's possible to really *enforce* min, max and step!
+Now it's possible to really *force* min, max and step follow the rules!

 ... and the best part is it works with the native `<input type="number">` element.